iboss21/The-Land-of-Wolves/README.md

 ## 🏞️ Welcome to The Land of Wolves Roleplay!

-**The Land of Wolves** is a dynamic and historically immersive RedM roleplay server set in 19th century Georgia, USA.
+**The Land of Wolves** is a dynamic and historically immersive RedM roleplay server set in the 19th-century Country of Georgia.
 This server focuses on creating rich, community-driven narratives, traditional villages, clans, and bandits, blending history with realism.
 Become part of the 1800s as you engage in territorial control, survival, crafting, and trading, all within a deeply detailed world.

 ---